اجزای پياله ای که در هم پيوست

 E. H. Whinfield, quatrain 42

 Translation & Discussion of the quatrain: 1.
-The parts of a cup which have been assembled --the cup has components or "members," اجزا which correspond to the heads, feet, trunks and hands of human forms, which we see below.
-And these cup parts are recycled from the dust or clay of those humans who have gone before 2.
-The smashing of them no drunk will allow --besides "the drunk," مست carries with it the sense of careless, heedless, mindless.
-I have considered doing away with "drunk" altogether in favor of a word or expression for someone not mindful of higher or spiritual matters 3.
-So many lovely heads and legs and breasts and hands --The third line has a number of variations, two of which I would like to mention here: چندين سر و پای نازنين از سر دست , the Ouseley manuscript which FitzGerald used, and Hedayat's reading (quatrain 44) چندين سر و ساق نازنين و کف دست.
+The parts of a cup which have been joined/assembled --the cup has components or "members," اجزا which correspond to the heads, feet, trunks and hands of human forms, which we see below.
+And these cup parts are recycled from the dust or clay of those humans who have gone before.
+2. The smashing of them no drunk will allow --besides "the drunk," مست carries with it the sense of careless, heedless, mindless.
+3. So many lovely heads and legs and breasts and hands --The third line has a number of variations, two of which I would like to mention here: چندين سر و پای نازنين از سر دست , the Ouseley manuscript which FitzGerald used, and Hedaayat's reading (quatrain44) چندين سر و ساق نازنين و کف دست.
 I like the Ouseley reading -- these lovely people were assembled with a turn of the hand, effortlessly, and then smashed in the same way.
-The Hedayat variation, کف دست, kaf-e dast, brings to mind the hand of the potter who shapes the clay with the palms of his hand, carefully, skillfully, lovingly, although kaf-e dast directly refers to the creation, the human creation.
-Through this image, Hedayat' s reading reinforces the bewilderment and anger expressed in the last two lines of the quatrain 4. assembled by whose love/for love of whom and smashed by whose hate/for hate of whom -- whether the relationship is whose love/hate or for whom the love/hate was directed, which I think is a purposeful ambiguity on the writer's part, there is no ambiguity about what kind of love is expressed here.
+The Hedaayat variation, کف دست, kaf-e dast, brings to mind the hand of the potter who shapes the clay with the palms or palm side of his hands, carefully, skillfully, lovingly, although of course kaf-e dast directly refers to the creation, the human creation.
+Through this image, Hedaayat' s reading reinforces the bewilderment and anger expressed in the last two lines of the quatrain.
+4. Assembled in love of whom and smashed for hate of whom.